molikto/KotlinParserGenerator/README.md

 ## How to use it?

-Copy the files to proper places in your project.
+Copy `ParserGenerator.scala` and files in package `org.snailya.kotlinparsergenerator` to proper places in your project.
 The object definition is written in the bottom of `ParserGenerator.scala` file, with small examples